-Committee Voting: Pursuant to the Faculty Senate Bylaws, members of the college-wide Tenure and Promotion Committee must recuse themselves from any portion of a meeting in which their application for tenure or promotion is under review.
+Committee Voting: Pursuant to the Faculty Senate Bylaws, members of the college-wide Tenure and Promotion Committee must fully recuse themselves from their duties on the committee if they apply for promotion while serving on the committee.
+For more information, see Article VIII, Section 5 of the Faculty Senate Bylaws.
 Furthermore, the Faculty Evaluation Manual requires the chair or dean on the Faculty Evaluation Committee to recuse themselves during appeals that involve faculty members from their department or school.
 Beyond that, members of both committees may abstain from voting on a portfolio, an appeal, or a policy change when they deem a conflict of interest exists.
 The abstention will neither count as a yes nor a no vote.
 In all other cases, when committee members do not vote on a portfolio, appeal, or a policy change their votes will count as a no vote.

-Committee, and the Faculty Hearing Committee should treat all information regarding the review of portfolios or appeals as confidential information.
+Confidentiality: Members of the college-wide Tenure and Promotion Committee, the Faculty Evaluation Committee, and the Faculty Hearing Committee should treat all information regarding the review of portfolios or appeals as confidential information.
 They should only discuss the information with other members of the committee and with the Office of Academic Affairs as warranted by the situation.
 Breaches of confidentiality may result in one or more members being removed from their respective committee by the Provost and Vice President of Academic Affairs in consultation with the President of the Faculty Senate.
 In the event of removal, faculty members may not count service on that committee as part of their annual report for the evaluation cycle.